The Haitian Market System

 The two market distribution channels described above run in opposite directions: the internal rotating market system is part of an informal economy through which local produce moves from rural farm to village, town, and city.
 In contrast, the formal system is the means by which imports enter the country and then move to urban neighborhoods, and then to towns, villages and rural areas.

 Goods from both chains enter into the popular channels of the other: imported goods are sold in the open markets and to a lesser extent local produce is sold in boutik and supermarkets.
-But the principal intermediaries in these two contrary market channels are almost exclusively involved only in their own chain: for the informal internal market system it is the madam sara, for the formal system the principal mover is called a komesan.
+But the principal intermediaries in these two contrary market channels are almost exclusively involved only in their own chain: for the informal internal market system it is the madan sara, for the formal system the principal mover is called a komesan.

-A madam sara is an itinerant market woman and the country’s primary accumulator, transporter, and redistributor of agricultural produce, small animals, crafts, and fish.
-The poorest madam sara work with as little as US$2.00 in capital and walk to and from regional market centers.
+A madan sara is an itinerant market woman and the country’s primary accumulator, transporter, and redistributor of agricultural produce, small animals, crafts, and fish.
+The poorest madan sara work with as little as US$2.00 in capital and walk to and from regional market centers.
 The average sara has US$50 in capital and may own a pack animal that she loads with local produce and hauls to a regional market or provincial city.
 The most heavily capitalized sara deal with thousands of US dollars’ worth of local produce, and may own or lease a truck to haul tons of produce.
 If she travels to Port-au-Prince, the sara typically stores her goods in warehouses open to the public and frequented by other sara.
 She sells her produce in a matter of days.
 More than half of the time (~64%) she provides goods on credit to revande, or retailers, or other sara who detail in low level, wholesale redistribution.
 Depending on the distance traveled, her profits vary from 30% to 100% (estimates are based on Stam 2013 and Schwartz 2009).

 The most significant marketing agent in the formal economy is the komèsan (distributor).
 As or more often a man than a woman, the komèsan is the handler of durable staples imported from overseas.
 He or she moves in the opposite direction from the sara, from urban to province city, town, village, rural market place or boutik.
 The komèsan is heavily capitalized (from hundreds of thousands of US dollars at the highest levels in Port-au-Prince, to hundreds of US dollars at the most remote rural depots).
 She/he often has access to a line of credit and always moves his or her sacks of rice, flour, sugar, and beans, and cases of edible oil, crackers, and cookies by truck.
 She/he owns or leases a warehouse, store or storage facilities.
 Komèsan profit margins are as low as 5% and seldom exceed 20 percent.
 Turnover rates can exceed one month.

-Both the madam sara and the komèsan make use of the machann, stationary resellers who sit in markets, by the roadside or who walk and peddle goods in streets and neighborhoods (vendors of prepared food fall into this category).
+Both the madan sara and the komèsan make use of the machann, stationary resellers who sit in markets, by the roadside or who walk and peddle goods in streets and neighborhoods (vendors of prepared food fall into this category).

 Credit and the Formal Sector Advantage